The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Rejecting Tradition

-During the Protestant Reformation, beginning with Martin Luther himself, various traditions (in the simple sense) of the Church were not only criticized but, in revising those disputed traditions, an entirely new tradition (in the broad sense) was created.
+During the Protestant Reformation, beginning with Martin Luther himself, Protestants criticized various Church traditions (in the simple sense), and, in revising those disputed traditions, they created an entirely new tradition (in the broad sense).
 Thus, in rejecting the traditions of the Catholic Church, the Protestants created an entirely new doctrine.
-Even though they continued to call themselves Christians, they formulated ideas and practices that completely missed the point about true Christianity.
+Even though they continued to call themselves Christians, they formulated ideas and practices that departed from and completely missed the point about true Christianity.

-Sadly, many persons today who call themselves Christian blatantly reject Catholic Tradition as well, saying that many things central to the Faith are no longer relevant to today’s enlightened and “liberated” world.
+Sadly, many persons today who call themselves Christian, even many Catholics, blatantly reject Catholic Tradition, saying that traditional beliefs of faith are no longer relevant to today’s enlightened and “liberated” world.

 These persons may believe that they are merely tinkering with unwanted “traditions,” but they are in danger of rejecting fundamental Christian doctrine itself.
 Still, I know that arguing with anyone about any of this won’t get us anywhere.
 So let’s try something different.
-Let’s look at some issues from the perspective of common sense.
+Let’s look directly at doubt itself.

 Let’s Suppose It Could Be Wrong

 Let’s suppose that the Tradition of the Catholic Church could be wrong.
 Maybe the Church’s teaching about morality—such as artificial birth control and abortion, for example—that isn’t found explicitly in the Bible is wrong.
-And maybe Christ’s teaching about divorce (Matthew 5:31–32; Mark 10:11–12; Luke 16:18), for example, even though it is explicitly stated in the Bible, comes from an archaic culture and really doesn’t apply to today’s “liberated” modern world.
+And maybe Christ’s teaching about divorce (Matthew 5:31–32; Mark 10:11–12; Luke 16:18)—even though it is explicitly stated in the Bible—comes from an archaic culture and really doesn’t apply to today’s “liberated” modern world.
 Maybe the Church’s teaching about the Trinity is wrong.
 Maybe the Church’s fidelity to Christ’s own actions in not ordaining women to the priesthood is all wrong.
-Maybe the Church’s understanding of the Real Presence of Christ in the Eucharist is wrong, and maybe we should be celebrating Communion with something—like coffee and donuts—that is relevant to the modern world.
+Maybe the Church’s understanding of the real presence of Christ in the Eucharist is wrong, and maybe we should be celebrating Communion with something—like coffee and donuts—that is relevant to the modern world.

 Maybe the Tradition of the Catholic Church is all wrong, maybe it doesn’t have any relevance to Christianity, and maybe God doesn’t care about any of it.